 I use measurement based practice methods, and continuous improvement using clinical experience, keeping update on research and evidence based treatments.
 I am comfortable managing complex medication and psychological needs.

-Because of my flexible approach, students find me easy to talk to and express their concerns.
+Because of my flexible, personalized and thorough approach, students find me easy to talk to and work with.

 I adjust my supervision appropriate to the trainee's level of training and areas of growth.
-I believe that trust, compassion, while challenging oneself are important elements to improve knowledge and practice.
+I believe that clinical skills, research, trust, compassion, while challenging oneself are important elements to improve knowledge and practice.

 I am an Adjunct Clinical Assistant Professor of Psychiatry in the Department of Psychiatry and Behavioral Health at The Ohio State University Wexner Medical Center.